McMinnville Tool Library

 helpFrequently Asked Questions

-help_outlineWhere is the McMinnville Tool Library located?
+help_outlineWhat is the McMinnville Tool Library?

-help_outlineWhat are the operating hours?
+help_outlineWhat are the operating hours of the McMinnville Tool Library?

-help_outlineIs there a membership fee?
+help_outlineIs there a membership fee to join the McMinnville Tool Library?

 No, there is no membership fee to join the McMinnville Tool Library.
-Membership is free.

 Tools are borrowed.
 These you own.